FINANCIAL, LEGAL AND PROFESSIONAL SERVICES (FLPS)

 What is it?

 We convene a Group of 25 FLPS firms which exists to futureproof the sector in Wales.
-The Group, which meets quarterly, has three key priorities:
+The Group, which meets twice a year, has three key priorities:

 Develop people and build networks

 It also aims to compliment, and connect with, existing initiatives and programmes such as City Region deals and Regional Skills Partnership, whilst maintaining its independence and unique sector-led status.

 As a b corporation, Sweetmans is both profit-making and committed to making a positive social and environmental impact.
 We passionately believe that the FLPS sector has a vital role to play in Wales’s future growth and success – not only in terms of wealth generation, but also in terms of wider societal benefits.

 Already, the sector accounts for a reported 56,000 jobs in Wales, and 5.4%, or £3bn, of the Welsh economy.
 Cardiff is the dominant centre, accounting for more than one-third of employment in the sector.

 It is an exciting time for the industry, although there are some challenges, including changes taking place at a macro, sector and local level.